Adam Air Flight 574: Adam Air

-Adam Air has been accused by multiple organisations of poor maintenance, and of ordering pilots to fly in all weather and regardless of aircraft conditions.
+Adam Air was accused by multiple organisations of poor maintenance, and of ordering pilots to fly in all weather and regardless of aircraft conditions.
 Adam Adhitya Suherman, founder of the family-run airline, has personally denied these accusations, and has said that maintenance consumes "up to 40 percent of our total operational costs".

 Adam Air has compensated the families of deceased passengers Rp 500 million (equivalent to about US$55,000 or €42,000) per passenger.
 It also compensated families of the flight crew.

-There have been calls from relatives of the dead for Adam Air to build a memorial to the victims in Makassar, South Sulawesi.
+There were calls from relatives of the dead for Adam Air to build a memorial to the victims in Makassar, South Sulawesi.
 Adam Air said that if an agreement could be reached, then they would fulfill the request.

 Aftermath

-Shortly after the crash, Adam Air changed the number of the regular Surabaya–Manado flight from Flight 574 to Flight 582.
-This accident also weakened Adam Air's image, which at the time was already negative among the public because of their frequent breakdowns and delays.
+This accident weakened Adam Air's image, which at the time was already negative among the public because of their frequent breakdowns and delays.
 The crash also exacerbated financial difficulties at the airline, which ceased operations a few years later.

 The Indonesian government announced plans immediately after the accident to ban jets over ten years old for any commercial purpose.
-Previously the age limit was 35 years or 70,000 landings.
+Previously the age limit was 35 years.
 Although this was in response to a large number of aircraft accidents, it was mainly in response to this accident and the Flight 172 incident.
 Indonesia also announced that the Transportation Ministry would be reshuffled in response to this accident and the loss of the ferries MV Senopati Nusantara and Levina 1.
 Among those replaced were the directors of air and sea transports and the chairman of the National Committee for Transportation Safety.
 Indonesia also introduced a new system of ranking airlines according to their safety record, with a level one ranking meaning the airline has no serious issues, a level two ranking meaning the airline must fix problems, and a level three ranking meaning that the airline may be forced to shut down.

-In March 2007, the Indonesian government announced that Adam Air was one of fifteen airlines that would have their licences revoked within three months unless they could improve their safety standards.
+In March 2007, the Indonesian government announced that Adam Air was one of fifteen airlines that would have their licences revoked and scrutinized within three months unless they could improve their safety standards.
 The other airlines included Batavia Air, Jatayu Airlines, Kartika Airlines, Manunggal Air Services, Transwisata Prima Aviation and Tri-MG Intra Asia Airlines.
 These airlines were all targeted as a direct result of the crash, as they were in the third level of the ranking system introduced as a result.
 All Indonesian airlines, including state-owned Garuda Indonesia, were told they would need to make some improvements, with none of them receiving a level one ranking.